arrayoutofbounds/softeng206_project/README.md

 README FILE

 VAMIX - version 1.0
+Main Author : Anmol Desai
-Authors : Anmol Desai and Nicholas Molloy
+Other Author : Nicholas Molloy
-Date of release: Friday 26 September 2014
+Date of release: Monday 13th October 2014
 Contact emails : ades597@aucklanduni.ac.nz, nmol886@aucklandduni.ac.nz

 This file is to help you navigate around this software.
 All images used in the making of this software come from iconfinder.com.
 Those images have been used for educational purposes only and no other purpose.
 Any other source material used has also been used for educational purposes only and we give full credit to those sources.
-This software is the preoprty of Anmol Desai and Nicholas Molloy and is not to be distributed anywhere without the permission of any one of them.
+This software is the property of Anmol Desai and Nicholas Molloy and is not to be distributed anywhere without the permission of Anmol Desai.

 GENERAL USAGE INFORMATION: